QuentinRa/blog.quentinra.dev/it/networking/protocols/index.md

 <div class="row row-cols-md-2 mt-3"><div class="border-end border-dark">

 HTTP/HTTPS is a protocol used to exchange with a webserver.
-Your browser is sending an HTTP request to a webserver, receive a response with HTML inside, and display the page your browser.
+Your browser is sending an HTTP request to a webserver, receives a response with HTML inside, and displays the page in your browser.

 ```bash
 $ telnet IP 80